 What is UDRAW?

-The students’ funding will be covered through a combination of federal work study and URP.
+The student’s funding will be covered through a combination of federal work study and URP.
 Federal work study support is 75% with the other 25% coming from the Undergraduate Research Program.
 State of Delaware work study support is 80% with the other 20% coming from URP.
-All students must be paid as a wage through UD time.
+Participating students are paid in the form of wages recorded in the UD Workforce.